About

 Pharma Innovation

-Chris's scientific influence extends beyond proteomics and biobanks.
-He received his Ph.D. in Diagnostics & Therapeutics at the Royal College of Surgeons in Ireland in 2014 and subsequently completed a post-doctoral fellowship at the University of Southern California, where he founded and led the ENIGMA-Epilepsy neuroimaging consortium - a network of neurology clinics combining tens of thousands of brain scans worldwide.
+Chris received his Ph.D. in Diagnostics & Therapeutics at the Royal College of Surgeons in Ireland in 2014 - specializing in neuroscience and human genetics.
+He subsequently completed a post-doctoral fellowship at the University of Southern California, where he founded and led the ENIGMA-Epilepsy neuroimaging consortium - a network of neurology clinics combining tens of thousands of brain scans worldwide.
 He has published over 60 papers cited 15,000 times across the fields of genetics, neuroscience, precision medicine & more.

-Chris's scientific influence extends beyond proteomics and biobanks.
-He received his Ph.D. in Diagnostics & Therapeutics at the Royal College of Surgeons in Ireland in 2014 and subsequently completed a post-doctoral fellowship at the University of Southern California, where he founded and led the ENIGMA-Epilepsy neuroimaging consortium - a network of neurology clinics combining tens of thousands of brain scans worldwide.
+Chris received his Ph.D. in Diagnostics & Therapeutics at the Royal College of Surgeons in Ireland in 2014 - specializing in neuroscience and human genetics.
+He subsequently completed a post-doctoral fellowship at the University of Southern California, where he founded and led the ENIGMA-Epilepsy neuroimaging consortium - a network of neurology clinics combining tens of thousands of brain scans worldwide.
 He has published over 60 papers cited 15,000 times across the fields of genetics, neuroscience, precision medicine & more.